How To Use And Configure WordPress Widgets – Part 4

 How To Override Default Widgets

-If you see widgets displaying on your blog sidebar navigation area that aren’t listed under the active sidebar in the Appearance > Widgets section, it’s because with some themes, unless you add widgets to your sidebar, the theme will display its own default set of widgets.
+If you see widgets appearing on your site’s sidebar navigation area that aren’t showing up under the active sidebar in your Appearance > Widgets section, it’s because some themes will display their own default set of widgets until you add widgets to your sidebar navigation area.

-For example, this site displays widgets in the sidebar …
+For example, this site displays a couple of widgets in the sidebar area …

-If you look inside the Widgets area, however, no widgets have been added to any of the active widget areas …
+If you look inside the Widgets section, however, no widgets have been added to any of the active widget areas …

-As soon as you add one or more widgets to an available widget area, the other widgets will disappear and be replaced with the selected widgets instead.
+Once you add one or more widgets to an available widget area, the placeholder widgets will disappear and be replaced with your selected widgets instead.

-Note: If you want no widgets to show up in your sidebar, either use a theme page template without a widgets layout or just add a blank Text widget to the sidebar.
+Note: If you want no widgets to appear in your sidebar area, either use a theme page template without a widgets section or just add a blank Text widget to the sidebar area.

 Overriding Default Widgets

-And the default widgets won’t display in the sidebar/footer section …
+And the default widgets won’t appear in your sidebar/footer section …

 Overriding Default WordPress Sidebar Widgets

-As we’ve shown you previously, WordPress lets you easily rearrange how information displays in widgetized areas of your website sidebars, footers and navigation menus with only a few clicks of your mouse, using drag-and-drop …
+As we have explained previously, WordPress lets you quickly reorganize how information is displayed in areas of your website sidebars, footers and navigation menus with just a few clicks of your mouse, using drag-and-drop …

-(Rearrange sidebar layout with widgets to improve your site’s user experience)
+Rearrange sidebar layout using widgets to improve your site's user experience

-In the screenshot above, for example, you can see that we have quickly and easily reorganized the site’s sidebar area by switching around the search and testimonial sections.
+In the above screenshot, for example, you can see that we have quickly and easily reorganized the layout in the site’s sidebar menu by switching around the search and testimonial sections.
 This is easily done by dragging and dropping the widgets into different positions inside the sidebar widget area.

-Reorganizing sidebar layout with widgets can help to improve user experience.
+You can rearrange your sidebar layout with widgets to improve user experience.

-If, for some reason, you find that you cannot move widgets using drag-and-drop (e.g. using a mobile device that doesn’t support dragging-and-dropping), you can still work with widgets by enabling Accessibility Mode.
+If, however, you find that you are unable to use the drag-and-drop function to move widgets around (e.g. using a mobile device that doesn’t support dragging-and-dropping), you can still work with widgets by enabling Accessibility Mode.

-To enable Accessibility Mode, log into your WordPress admin and navigate to Appearance > Widgets
+To enable Accessibility Mode, log into your WordPress administration area and navigate to the Widgets section …

 (Widgets Menu)